Dr. Glen E. Newton, Roseville Big Band

 Director and Historian

-June 30, 2007; with selective updates January 3, 2016
+June 30, 2007, with updates January 3, 2016, and December 29, 2023

 The Roseville Big Band builds upon a wealth of traditions, some stretching back to its inception in 1965.
 The band has evolved under the leadership of five directors over the course of its history, developing new traditions and sometimes discarding old ones.
 The traditions described here have lasted through the years and help define the Roseville Big Band.